 2) Home and Community Based Services / Waivers – Sometimes called “HCBS Waivers”.
 Care is provided at home, adult day care, adult foster care homes, or in assisted living.

 3) Aged, Blind or Disabled Medicaid – Sometimes called ABD or Regular Medicaid.
 Care is provided mostly at home, and occasionally, in assisted living or adult foster care homes.

 Step 2 – Determine if the applicant is “automatically eligible”

-Once the specific Medicaid program has been identified, the next step is to determine if the applicant is automatically eligible for benefits or if the Medicaid candidate will need to work with a professional Medicaid planner to become eligible.
-Eligibility rules are complex and confusing at best.
-There are 3 relatively simple approaches to determine if you or a loved one is eligible 1) Read national guidelines 2) Read state specific guidelines 3) Take a non-binding Medicaid eligibility pre-screen.
+Once the specific Medicaid program has been identified, the next step is to determine if the applicant is automatically eligible for benefits or if the Medicaid candidate will need to work with a Professional Medicaid Planner to become eligible.
+Eligibility rules are complex and confusing.
+There are 3 relatively simple approaches to determine if you or a loved one is eligible 1) Read national guidelines 2) Read state-specific guidelines 3) Take a non-binding Medicaid Eligibility Pre-Screen.

 A fourth, somewhat slower and more labor-intensive approach exists.
 One can contact their state Medicaid office and inquire.
 However, one should take this approach with caution.
 Medicaid eligibility should not necessarily be thought of as a black and white issue.
 When it comes to eligibility, if one does not meet the strict eligibility criteria, one should ask what can be done to become eligible.
 What other pathways to eligibility exist?
 Typically, when contacting a state Medicaid office, these alternative pathways to eligibility are not discussed.
 Find your state Medicaid office.